Fast vanishing cycles on perturbations of complex weighted-homogeneous complete intersection germs: Introduction

 \section{Introduction}

-Take a complex-analytic germ $(X,o)\sset (\C^N,o).$ The first step in its visualization is Milnor's Conic structure theorem: {\em The germ $(X,o)$ is homeomorphic to the (standard) cone over the link,} $Cone[Link[X]]\sset (\C^N,o).$ In ``most cases" this homeomorphism cannot be chosen differentiable in any sense.
+Take a complex-analytic germ $X\sset (\C^N\!,o).$ The first step in its visualization is the Conic Structure Theorem: {\em The germ $X$ is (subanalytically) homeomorphic to the standard cone over the link,} $\Cone[\Link[X]]\sset (\C^N\!,o).$ In ``most cases" this homeomorphism cannot be chosen differentiable in any sense.

-In some cases this (non-embedded) topological equivalence can be strengthened to bi-Lipschitz equivalence, as follows.
-The (standard) metric on $(\C^N,o)$ induces the inner metrics on $(X,o)$ and $Cone[Link[X]],$ by the length of the shortest path between two points.
-The germ $(X,o)$ is called inner-metrically-conical (IMC) if the homeomorphism $(X,o)\isom{} Cone[Link[X]]$ can be chosen bi-Lipschitz \wrt these inner metrics.
-(All the germs, morphisms, and constructions in our paper are subanalytic.)
+In some cases this topological equivalence can be strengthened to (non-embedded) bi-Lipschitz equivalence, as follows.
+The (standard) metric on $(\C^N,o)$ induces the inner metrics on $X$ and on $\Cone[\Link[X]],$ by the length of the shortest path between two points.
+The germ $X$ is called {\em inner-metrically-conical} (IMC) if the homeomorphism $X\cong \Cone[\Link[X]]$ can be chosen bi-Lipschitz \wrt these inner metrics.
+These IMC-germs are the simplest models from the Lipschitz point of view.